google/highwayhash/README.md

 A formal security analysis is pending publication, though new cryptanalysis tools may still need to be developed for further analysis.

-## SipHash-AVX2
+## ScalarSipHash

-Our SipHash implementation aims for maximum efficiency while remaining compatible with the reference C code.
+Our ScalarSipHash implementation is a fast and portable drop-in replacement for the reference C code.
 Outputs are identical for the given test cases (messages between 0 and 63 bytes).

-Compared to Bernstein's SSE4.1 implementation (https://goo.gl/80GBSD),
-it is about 1.5x faster on the same machine.
-About 10% of that is tuning and the rest is achieved with AVX-2 independent-shift instructions.

-The implementation uses custom vector classes with overloaded operators (e.g. const V2x64U a = b + c) for type-safety and improved readability vs. compiler intrinsics (e.g. const __m128i a = _mm_add_epi64(b, c)).
+Interestingly, it is about twice as fast as a SIMD implementation using SSE4.1 (https://goo.gl/80GBSD).
+This is presumably due to the lack of SIMD bit rotate instructions.

 ## SipTreeHash